 There is also a dedicated portion (pseudo trackpad) for scrolling and using a cursor.
 Lenovo includes an actual pen and notepad in the box.
 The notepad attaches to the bottom.
 In digitizer mode, you can use the pen to write on paper and it works like a digital notepad.

 The Lenovo ThinkPad X1 Tab is made for business.
 The 3rd gen was released in 2018 and comes in a variation of 8GB and 16GB RAM, i5 and i7 processor.
 So you can take your pick.
 The screen size is on the larger side but it’s comfortable to work on.
 It supports both Windows Home and Windows Pro.

 It has a 64GB RAM, that’s about four times what we got on the 2nd generation.
 To match that and the i7 processor, there is 512GB memory.
-The performance of this device is just as high as a full-fledged laptop.
+The performance of this tablet is just as high as a full-fledged laptop.